 Norman Parkinson (1913 – 1920)

 Norman Parkinson is “the most unknown of famous photographers”, as he liked to describe himself.
-Little known in France, this British photographer revolutionised fashion photography in the 1950s to 1970s.
-He is known for having taken fashion photography outdoors, a stark contrast to the studio shoots of contemporary fashion photographers.
+Little known in France, this British photographer still revolutionized fashion photography in the 1950s to 1970s.
+He is known for taking fashion photography outdoors.
+This was a stark contrast to the studio shoots of contemporary fashion photographers.
 In his minimalist photographs, women, rather than being posed as simple clothes hangers for the fashion pieces, are active, sensual and magnified by spectacular scenery.
-Jerry Hall, Russia, Vogue (1975), one of his most famous works, shows a model on a plinth in a red swimsuit and high heels about to dive.
+For example, Jerry Hall, Russia, Vogue (1975), one of his most famous works, shows a model on a plinth in a red swimsuit and high heels about to dive.
 His work appeared in Harper’s Bazaar and Vogue.

 Irving Penn (1917 – 2009)

-An American fashion photographer known for his fashion photographs and portraits, Irving Penn revolutionised American fashion photography after the Second World War.
-He joined the team of the iconic and famous Vogue magazine shortly before the fifties.
+An American fashion photographer known for his fashion photographs and portraits.
+Irving Penn revolutionized American fashion photography after the Second World War.
+He joined the team of the iconic Vogue magazine shortly before the fifties.
 He stood out from the crowd with his signature style.
 The photographer only shot in studios, with no other props or backgrounds other than the outfit he had to show off.
-He photographed the biggest names in the fashion and art world including Yves Saint Laurent, Picasso, Woody Allen … The secret to his success is his ability to portray a sense of intimacy with the model through his portraits.
-That is why Irving Penn is one of the most famous fashion photographers.
+He photographed the biggest names in the fashion and art world including Yves Saint Laurent, Picasso, Woody Allen… The secret to his success is his ability to portray a sense of real intimacy with the model through his portraits.
+That trademark is why Irving Penn is one of the most famous fashion photographers.

 Helmut Newton (1920 – 2004)

-While fashion photography was still in its infancy, Helmut Newton is already celebrated for his black and white photographs of models depicted as feminine or masculine, or a blurring of the two.
+While fashion photography was in its infancy, Helmut Newton was already celebrated for his black and white photographs.
+They depicted models as feminine or masculine, or a blurring of the two.
 His deliberately sexual images illustrate the porosity of the gender frontier and address taboo themes such as sado-masochism and fetishism.
-Helmut Newton makes fashion photography an art object and an erotic one.
+Helmut Newton makes fashion photography an erotic art object.
 In the fifties, he contributed to several fashion magazines including Vogue, Harper’s Bazaar, Playboy and Elle.

 Richard Avedon (1923 – 2004)

-American fashion photographer and portraitist, Richard Avedon says his photographs “have helped to define the image of America’s style, beauty and culture.”
-Working for Harper’s Bazaar magazine, he creates a photograph that would change his life: Dovima with elephants.
-In 2010, the work broke a record and sold for € 841,000 in Paris, making it the most expensive photography sold in France.
+American fashion photographer and portraitist, Richard Avedon said his photographs “have helped to define the image of America’s style, beauty and culture.”
+Working for Harper’s Bazaar magazine, he created the photograph that would change his life: Dovima with elephants.
+In 2010, the image broke a record and sold for € 841,000 in Paris, making it the most expensive photograph sold in France.

 Guy Bourdin (1928 – 1991)

-Over a career that lasted over 40 years, Guy Bourdin worked for the world’s biggest fashion houses and magazines.
-Originally a painter, he creates images that contain fascinating stories and compositions, in black and white and in colour.
-A fan of Alfred Hitchcock’s “Macguffin” technique, he builds “crime scenes”, getting rid of all the usual norms of beauty and morality.
+Over a career that lasted more than 40 years, Guy Bourdin worked for the world’s biggest fashion houses and magazines.
+Originally a painter, he created images that contained fascinating stories and compositions, in black and white and in color.
+A fan of Alfred Hitchcock’s “Macguffin” technique, he built “crime scenes”, getting rid of all the usual norms of beauty and morality.

-In 1954 his destiny as a fashion photographer was sealed: an admirer of Man Ray, he asked the photographer to introduce him to Vogue’s French management team.
+In 1954 his destiny as one of the greatest fashion photographers was sealed.
+An admirer of Man Ray, he asked the photographer to introduce him to Vogue’s French management team.
 The editor-in-chief of the time fell under his spell and immediately commissioned work from.
 The collaboration lasted more than 30 years.

 Peter Lindbergh (1944-2019)

-Peter Lindbergh only photographs in black and white.
-He refuses excessive retouching in post-production, preferring the natural beauty of women to the use of Photoshop.
-This stance has meant he is known for the natural feel of his photographs.
+Peter Lindbergh photographed exclusively in black and white.
+He refused excessive retouching in post-production, preferring the natural beauty of women to the use of Photoshop.
+This stance has meant he is known for the unparalleled natural feel of his photographs.
 He was the first photographer to be asked three times to make the Pirelli calendar, and the first to shoot a cover for American Vogue under Anna Wintour.
-These extraordinary feats mean make him an important figure of the fashion and celebrity scenes.
+These extraordinary feats make him an important figure in the fashion and celebrity scenes.

 Mario Testino (1954)

 The Peruvian fashion photographer is known for his advertising campaigns for Gucci and Dolce & Gabbana as well as his Vanity Fair cover photos of Princess Diana.
 He began his relationship with photography by settling in an abandoned hospital near Trafalgar Square in London.
 At that time, he was offering to help budding models with their portfolios for just a few pounds.
-His particularly keen photographic eye and his portrayal of models and their beauty quickly attract the attention of creators and magazines of all kinds.
-Now considered one of the greatest, he is particularly known for the nonchalance and the naturalness that emerge from his images.
+His particularly keen photographic eye and his portrayal of models and their beauty quickly attracted the attention of creators and magazines of all kinds.
+Now considered one of the greats, he is particularly known for the nonchalance and naturalness that emanate from his images.

 Steven Meisel (1954)

 Steven Meisel began his career as an illustrator for stylist Roy Halston Frowick, drawing inspiration from Vogue or Harper’s Bazaar visuals for his drawings.
 After a few tries as a fashion editor, he became a photographer and was recruited by Seventeen magazine.
-He then went on to collaborate with some of the greatest names in fashion before becoming the exclusive photographer to shoot the covers of Vogue Italy since 1988.
-His photographs stand out for the way in which he communicates his love of feminine beauty and the sensuality that emerges from them.
+He went on to collaborate with some of the greatest names in fashion before becoming the exclusive photographer to shoot the covers of Italian Vogue since 1988.
+His photographs stand out for the way he communicates his love of feminine beauty and the sensuality that radiates from them.

 David Lachapelle (1963)

 The American David LaChapelle’s passion for photography passion started during his youth, after taking a photography of his mother.
 It was the great Andy Warhol who spotted his talent and gave him his first job as a photographer for the Interview Magazine.
-The magazine profoundly changes his conception of photography.
+The magazine profoundly changed his conception of photography.
 LaChapelle then decided that he wanted to work for fashion magazines.
-With this in mind, he embraced on the Porno-chic style, very fashionable at the time.
+With this in mind, he embraced the Porno-chic style, which was very fashionable at the time.
 Luxury magazines loved it and LaChapelle’s work gained in popularity.
-His photographs stand out for his use of bright colours, saturated to the extreme and a careful staging of models, backgrounds and props that draws inspiration from art history.
+His photographs stand out for his use of bright colors, extreme saturation and a careful staging of models, backgrounds and props, drawing inspiration from art history.
 In the early 2000s, he left the world of fashion to devote himself to art photography.